Where Does Our Rubbish Go?

 Now comes the main part of understanding how the rubbish is delivered and treated.
 In general, there are three types of rubbish:

 Each of this type of rubbish will be managed and collected individually, here’s how the journey started:

 Once the collection date is due, the skip bin provider will collect their skips at your place.
 Usually, they come with a big truck to load the skips and you don’t need to worry because the team will do all of the loadings.

 Then, after the team collected all of the skips from their clients, their next stop will be the local waste or transfer stations.
 It’s a temporary location for the garbage truck to unload their waste where the sorting process will begin to separate the waste based on recycle-able and not.

 About 35% of all general waste usually goes to a recycling facility so that it can be reused and turning it into new products.
 Materials like aluminium, plastics, paper and glass are commonly found in the recycling facility.

 Sad but true this is where most of your daily waste ends up.
-Storing the accumulated waste is what Landfills capable of.
-All of the waste that gathered here will eventually decompose but the process is slow which sometimes causing the greenhouse effect and it’s bad for the environment.
+Storing the accumulated waste is what Landfills are capable of.
+All of the waste gathered here will eventually decompose but the process is slow which sometimes causes the greenhouse effect and it’s bad for the environment.